zhenxiay/agno_os_basketball_ai/README.md

 ## Usage

-### Interacting with the Agent
+### Interacting with the AI Analytics Team

+This Agent OS offers a framework of multiple AI agents for your basketball related analytics requests.

+A team coordinator is configured with reasoning tools and acts as the initial entrypoint of user's request.
+It analyzes the request, plan subtasks and distributes them to the agents.

+Each agent has its own capabilities (toolkit, instructions, memory etc.).
+It peroforms its task based on the requests of the team coordinator.

-The basketball AI agent understands natural language queries about:
+This AI analztics team understands natural language queries about:

-- **Player Statistics**: "What are LeBron James' shooting percentages this season?"
-- **Game Predictions**: "Predict the outcome of Lakers vs Warriors tonight"
+- **Player Statistics**: "How does Stephen Curry impact the game in season 2025?
+Gather his advanced statistics to analyze!"
-- **Team Analysis**: "Show me the Celtics' defensive performance trends"
+- **Team Analysis**: "Give me a clustering analysis based on the NBA team's shooting behavor in season 2024!"
 - **Historical Data**: "Who were the top scorers in the 2023 playoffs?"
-- **Strategy Insights**: "What's the best defensive strategy against the Warriors?"
+- **Strategy Insights**: "What's the best defensive strategy against the Warriors this season?"

 ## Project Structure